titu1994/tfdiffeq/README.md

 Since tensorflow doesn't yet support global setting of default datatype, the `tfdiffeq` library provides a few convenience methods.

-- `move_do_device` : Attempts to move a `tf.Tensor` to a certain device.
+- `move_to_device` : Attempts to move a `tf.Tensor` to a certain device.
 Can specify the device in the normal syntax of `cpu:0` or `gpu:x` where `x` must be replaced by any number representing the GPU ID.
 Falls back to CPU if GPU is unavailable.

 - `cast_double` : Casts either a single `tf.Tensor` or a list of tensors to the `tf.float64` datatype.